Boys Don't Cry (band)

-Boys Don't Cry are a British new wave band known for the hit single "I Wanna Be a Cowboy", which peaked at No. 12 on the Billboard Hot 100 in 1986 and charted around the world.
+Boys Don't Cry are a British new wave band known for the hit single "I Wanna Be a Cowboy", which peaked at No. 12 on the US Billboard Hot 100 in 1986 and charted around the world.

 Biography

 The band was formed in 1983 as the brainchild of lead vocalist/keyboardist Nick Richards, who had just purchased Maison Rouge Recording Studios in London.
 An early version of the group (featuring Richards, guitarist Richard Taee and drummer Steve Creese, augmented by session musicians) released their debut EP Don't Talk to Strangers on independent UK label Legacy Records in Britain in 1983.
 By the mid-1980s, the band's line-up had stabilised around principal members Richards and keyboardist Brian Chatton (one of the session players on the debut EP), along with Jeff Seopardi on drums, Nico Ramsden on guitar, and Mark Smith on bass.
 Chatton previously played keyboards with 1970s progressive band Jackson Heights, contributing heavily to their last three albums, The Fifth Avenue Bus in 1972, Ragamuffin's Fool published the same year and Bump 'n' Grind in 1973.

 Boys Don't Cry were discovered by Paul Oakenfold, who was a talent scout for Profile Records in London in the mid-1980s.
 Best known for being Run-DMC's record label at the time, Profile signed the band for the US market and Legacy retained the rights to the band's UK releases.
 Mercury Records won the bidding for Canada and Intercord Tonträger GmbH handled their releases in Germany.